nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

     }
 {% endhighlight %}

 This time, we are using a filter.
-Filter and other information like paginaltion are given through the `bambou.FetchingInfo` object.
-It will be used to forge the request, and will be populated back when the request is complete, so you can see the total number of entities and other informations.
-You'll also notice that `root.Enterprises()` returns an Error in addition to the list.
+Filter and other information like pagination are given through the `bambou.FetchingInfo` structure.
+It will be used by Bambou to forge the request, and will be populated back when the request is complete with additional information, so you can see the total number of entities and other things like that.
+You'll also notice that `root.Enterprises()` returns an `*Error` in addition to the list.
 If this error is not nil, then something bad happened.

 Run it and you'll see:

     $ go build && ./vspk-example
     1 enterprise found!
 ID: 4b6b5c3f-304e-4f06-8dbc-811767b1be27

-Now, let's create a User in that enterprise in that enterprise:
+Now, let's create a User in that enterprise:

 {% highlight go %}
     package main